wp-plugins/follow-us-box/readme.txt

 == Description ==

 This plugin will install a frontend widget containing: a Twitter follow button, a Facebook like box and a Google Plus box.
+You can also set the display order for these social media buttons.

 Google+ box features: